-The history behind these versatile pieces is very interesting.
+The history behind versatile Canterbury furniture is very interesting.
 They were originally crafted by furniture makers in England at the end of the 1700s.
 It is said that the name comes from the fact that the Archbishop of Canterbury, the most important English bishop and leader of the Church of England, commissioned one to be built for him.
 The name stuck!
 Throughout the 1800s the designs became more and more ornate, and by the 1860s the furniture style had traveled to America, where it was considered a status symbol.
 Every wealthy home had to have one!

 Originally, the carpenters and craftsmen used materials included mahogany, rosewood and walnut.
 Today, our online furniture store sells designs in all kinds of materials including those traditional woods, but also including more unusual materials.
 Perhaps a bamboo piece with a gorgeous painted floral Chinoiserie design on a black lacquer ground.
 Or a sleek stainless steel and brass piece based on chic 20th century European designs.